dbwebb-se/webtec/example/php/pagecontroller-exercise-2022/README.md

 1. Add a new pagecontroller `public/new.php` and add some content into if.
 Feel free to play around with its content.
 It is just so that you are aware on how to create a new pagecontroller.

+1. Check that the new pagecontroller is clickable in the navbar.

 HTML forms